Amaluddin11/Credit-Card-Fraud/README.md

 ## File Descriptions <a name="files"></a>

-The notebook showing step by step from data exploration to discussion of the results obtained from the models.
+Credit Card Fraud.ipynb - the notebook showing step by step from data exploration to discussion of the results obtained from the models.

-### Folder: app

-run.py - file to start the web application with files in the templates folder (go.html and master.html)

-### Folder: data

-disaster_messages.csv - real messages sent during disaster events provided by Figure Eight.

-disaster_categories.csv - the categories of the messages.
+Credit Card Fraud.html - the html version of the notebook.

-process_data.py - to load raw messages, clean the messages and save the messages as inputs for Machine Learning model.

-testing.db - a saved cleaned dataset.

-ETL Pipeline Preparation.ipynb - notebook file in preparation for process_data.py (html is also provided).
+autoencoder_model.h5 - the model which is saved after training (to avoid long training time).

+history.csv - the log file created during autoencoder model training.

 ## Results<a name="results"></a>